- (Yes) In favor of this proposal

-We propose that the 1inch DAO creates an Enzyme vault into which it can be the only depositor.
-Periodically, the relevant balances from the treasury shall be deposited into the vault, where they can then be deployed into conservative yield-bearing strategies.
+We propose that the 1inch DAO creates an Enzyme vault into which it can be the only depositor and deposit 8M USDC to be put to use earning yield.

 We assume a low risk-appetite here and will steer away from lower-quality stable coins as determined by our risk assessment frameworks.